 IV.
-Acupuncture and Oriental Medicine Curriculum and Instruction

-An overall sign of academic quality, interns appeared confident and had good grasp of TCM theory and its application in determining differential diagnosis.
-Review of clinical medical charts indicated intern logs were clear and verifiable with appropriate signatures and legal disclosures.
-However, we found several curriculum deficiencies that do not comply with California licensure requirements.
+Acupuncture and Oriental Medicine Curriculum and Instruction intern logs were clear and verifiable with appropriate signatures and legal disclosures.
+However, we found clinical supervision and several curriculum deficiencies that do not comply with California regulatory requirements.
 These deficiencies are addressed in Part 2 - Non-Compliance.